Best Home Office Setup Under $500 for Freelancers

 Acer KB272 EBI 27-Inch IPS Full HD 1920 x 1080 Zero-Frame Monitor

-27 inches of screen real estate at under $100 when it’s on sale.
+27 inches of screen real estate at under $100 when on sale.
 That’s hard to beat.
-The IPS panel gives you decent colors and wide viewing angles, which matters if you’re doing any design work or reviewing client deliverables.
-The 75Hz refresh rate is slightly smoother than the standard 60Hz, and while you won’t notice it in spreadsheets, scrolling through long documents feels noticeably better.
+The IPS panel delivers decent colors and wide viewing angles, which matters when doing design work or reviewing client deliverables.
+The 100Hz refresh rate is smoother than the standard 60Hz, and while it won’t matter in spreadsheets, scrolling through long documents feels noticeably better.
+Zero-frame bezels keep the desk footprint manageable, and VESA mounting means a monitor arm is an easy future upgrade.

-The slim bezels keep the desk footprint manageable, and it’s VESA mountable if you decide to add a monitor arm down the road.
-The stand is basic with no height adjustment, so you might want to stack a book or two underneath it.
-Built-in speakers are useless, but that’s true for every monitor at this price.
-The only real limitation: 1080p at 27 inches isn’t razor sharp.
-If you sit close to the screen, you’ll notice individual pixels.
-For most freelancers working at arm’s length, it’s fine.
+The stand is basic with no height adjustment, so stacking a book or two underneath it gets the screen to proper eye level.
+Built-in speakers are absent, but that’s true for most monitors at this price.
+The real limitation: 1080p at 27 inches isn’t razor sharp.
+Sit at arm’s length and it looks fine.
+Sit 18 inches away and you’ll notice individual pixels.
+For most freelancers working at a standard desk distance, pixel density at this size is a non-issue.

 ASUS VA24DQ 24-Inch FHD IPS